ALCHEMY LIVE: 1 – 3 MAY 2020

-WELCOME · SCHEDULE
+WELCOME · FESTIVAL PROGRAMME

 Alchemy Live was, to begin with, two things.
 It was the tenth edition of Alchemy Film and Moving Image Festival, the flagship event of Alchemy Film & Arts.
 And it was the first exclusively digital iteration of said festival: a one-off live stream taking place across three days and bringing the best in international experimental film – curated in Hawick, Scotland’s film town – to the comfort of homes the world over.
 For free.